wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-java-custom-upload.md

 ## Deployment

-Java based web apps can be deployed easily through most of the same means that are used with the Internet Information Services (IIS) based web applications.
-FTP, Git and Kudu are all supported as deployment mechanisms, as is the integrated SCM capability for web apps.
-WebDeploy works as a protocol, however, as Java is not developed in Visual Studio, WebDeploy does not fit with Java web app deployment use cases.
+Java based web sites can be deployed easily through most of the same means that are used with the Internet Information Services (IIS) based web sites.
+FTP, Git and Kudu are all supported as deployment mechanisms, as is the integrated SCM capability for web sites.
+WebDeploy works as a protocol, however, as Java is not developed in Visual Studio, WebDeploy does not fit with Java web site deployment use cases.

 ## Application configuration Examples